Structure conditions under progressively added information: Introduction

 Recently, there has been an upsurge interest in investigating the effect of different information levels on arbitrage theory and utility maximization problem, see \cite{aksamit/choulli/deng/jeanblanc}, \cite{Choulli2013}, \cite{fjs}, \cite{kohatsusulem06}, \cite{ais98} and the references therein.
 From the economic standpoint of view, information is a commodity that bears values; and economic agents desire information because it helps them to make decision and maximize their state-dependent utilities, especially when they are facing uncertainties.
 For more details about this economic views we refer the reader to Allen \cite{allen} and Arrow \cite{arrow73, arrow84, arrow99} and the references therein.\\

 In this paper, we study the impact of some extra information/uncertainty on the Structure Conditions.
 This extra information comes from a random time $\tau$ that is not adapted to the public information represented by a filtration $\mathbb{F}:=({\cal F}_t)_{t\geq 0}$.
-There are two mainstreams to combine the information coming from $\tau$ and $\mathbb{F}$: the initial enlargement and progressive enlargement of the filtration $\mathbb{F}$ (see \cite{Jeu}, \cite{jacod1}, \cite{Yor} and the references therein).
-Herein, we restrict our attention to adding the information from $\tau$ progressively to $\mathbb{F}$, which results in a progressive enlargement of filtration $\mathbb{G}$.
+There are two mainstreams to combine the information coming from $\tau$ and $\mathbb{F}$: The initial enlargement and progressive enlargement of the filtration $\mathbb{F}$ (see \cite{Jeu}, \cite{jacod1}, \cite{Yor} and the references therein).
+Herein, we restrict our attention to adding the information from $\tau$ progressively to $\mathbb{F}$, and the resulting larger filtration will be denoted throughout the paper by $\mathbb{G}$.
 In this paper, we are dedicated to investigate the following two questions:\\